VishesHadimani/DS-BDA-Lab/README.md

 2. For the given dataset 'mtcars.csv' plot a histogram to check the frequency distribution of the variable 'mpg'.

 3. Consider the books dataset BL-Flickr-Images-Book.csv from Kaggle which contains information about books.
 Write a program to demonstrate the following: <br />
     a.
-Importing the data into a DataFrame<br />
+Importing the data into a DataFrame. <br />
     b.
-Find and drop the columns which are irrelevant for the book information<br />
+Find and drop the columns which are irrelevant for the book information. <br />
     c.
-Change the index of the DataFrame<br />
+Change the index of the DataFrame. <br />
     d.
-Tidy up the fields in the daya such as date of publication with the help of simple regular experession<br />
+Tidy up the fields in the data such as date of publication, with the help of simple regular experience. <br />
     e.
 Combine str methods with NumPy to clean columns<br />

 4. Implement K-means clustering using MapReduce.

-5. Give a MapReduce Program to calculate the frequency of a given word in a given file.
+5. Give a MapReduce program to calculate the frequency of a given word in a given file.

+6. Develop a Map Reduce program to calculate the maximum, minimum, and mean values of sepal length, sepal width, petal length, and petal width from the iris flower dataset.
+VIsualize the relationship between sepal length and sepal width and also between petal length and petal width.